opoplawski/ansible-pfsense/README.md

 OPTIONS (= is mandatory):

 = certificate
-        The certificate for the Certificate Authority
+        The certificate for the Certificate Authority.
+This can be in PEM form or Base64 encoded PEM as a single string (which is how pfSense stores it).

 - crl
-        The Certificate Revocation List for the Certificate Authority [Default: (null)]
+        The Certificate Revocation List for the Certificate Authority.
+This can be in PEM form or Base64 encoded PEM as a single string (which is how pfSense stores it).
+        [Default: (null)]

 = name